anurag898/live-weather/README.md

 # live-weather

-Live weather is a web-application that is build using MEAN stack, this appliction uses the openweather api to fetch the weather report.
+Live weather is a web-application that is build using MEAN stack, this application uses the openweather api to fetch the weather report.